aliraheel626/django-bolt/docs/src/topics/permissions.md

     article = await Article.objects.aget(id=article_id)

     # Check if user owns the article or is admin
+    user = request.user

-    if article.author_id != request.user.id and not request.user.is_superuser:
+    if article.author_id != user.id and not user.is_superuser:
         raise Forbidden(detail="You can only delete your own articles")

     await article.adelete()